trimstray/test-your-sysadmin-skills/README.md

 To find out the main purpose of an intermediate CA, you should first learn about Root CAs, Intermediate CAs, and the SSL Certificate Chain Trust.

 **Root CAs** are primary CAs which typically don’t directly sign end entity/server certificates.
 They issue Root certificates which are usually pre-installed within all browsers, mobiles, and applications.
 The private key of these certificates is used to sign other subsequent certificates called intermediate certificates.
-Root CAs are usually kept “offline” and in a highly secure environment with stringently limited access.
+Root CAs are usually kept "offline” and in a highly secure environment with stringently limited access.

 **Intermediates CAs** are CAs that subordinate to the Root CA by one or more levels, being trusted by these to sign certificates on their behalf.
 The purpose of creating and using Intermediate CAs is primarily for security because if the intermediate private key is compromised, then the Root CA can revoke the intermediate certificate and create a new one with a new cryptographic key pair.